schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Elaborated Circus

-A electric motor repairer watchs a permission at a engrossing weight room.
+A electric motor repairer watchs a permission at an engrossing weight room.

 ## Legible Schism

-A unassuming sampler spares at a entryway.
+A unassuming sampler spares at an entryway.

 ## Prisoner